 The new playground offering space in for the kids to run around, a meeting place for families and friends, and a great place to get together for community events.
 Plus shops, community and sporting groups , local school are also within walking distance.

-Kingsford at Bullsbrook is the perfect place for first time buyers, growing families and anyone who loves the idea of being part of a thriving community surrounded by the natural beauty, yet still want the conveniences of everyday life on your doorstep.
+Kingsford at Bullsbrook is the perfect place for first time buyers looking for a new land estate in Perth, growing families and anyone who loves the idea of being part of a thriving community surrounded by the natural beauty, yet still want the conveniences of everyday life on your doorstep.

 More on our Community